avarga77/M365Automation/README.md

 # Changelog

-v3.0 (2023-11-28) - Support for both Microsoft-hosted and self-hosted VMs, support for data file split,
+v3.1 (2024-01-08) - Bug fixes based on peer review, security enhancements for storing all kinds of passphrases
-                    simplifying scripts by moving functions into a separate file, possibility for public or private generic module download
+                    in Azure KeyVault, new support functions v3.0 (2023-11-28) - Support for both Microsoft-hosted and self-hosted VMs, support for data file split, simplifying scripts by moving functions into a separate file, possibility for public or private generic module download